-The recruitment market, recruitment methods, hiring techniques are changing rapidly today.
+The recruitment market, recruitment methods, and hiring techniques are changing rapidly today.
 Hence, modern recruitment tools are also on the horizon trying to address the new challenges faced by changing times.

 However, many companies and recruitment agencies continue to trust ATS and recruiting CRM they have been using for decades.
 Are these tools relevant today?
 Have these tools got the makeover yet?
 What is the difference between ATS and CRM?
 Which one is better for you?
 Or do you need a more advanced platform based on changing hiring practices?
 Let’s find out.